kide-vm/kide/README.md

 Current work is on implicit blocks, which are surprisingly like static method calls and lambdas like dynamic dispatch.

+## Contributing to rubyx

+Probably best to talk to me, if it's not a typo or so.

+There is a todo, for inspiration, though actual tasks that result in pulls, should start their live as a github issue.
+There we can discuss details so that no work is done in vain.
+There are some small issues there already, just comment if you're interested.

+Fork and create a branch before sending pulls.

 ### Stary sky